IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - WNF is a private Windows mechanism.
 Native WNF results are diagnostic evidence, not an official Microsoft stale-state determination.
 - A large `Notifications` key alone is not enough to justify cleanup.

+## Confirmed recurrence findings

+Controlled post-cleanup testing on Windows Server 2019 RDS hosts has narrowed the recurrence mechanism substantially.

+On a reproducible affected host:

+- Enabling RDP printer redirection caused new members of the exact 72-byte metadata-`0x011` target family to appear during login.
+- The number of new target-family values matched the number of redirected printers observed in the controlled test.
+- Disabling printer redirection stopped the observed per-login target-family growth.
+- Procmon attributed the WNF creation path to the `DsmSvc` service host:
+  `svchost.exe -k netsvcs -p -s DsmSvc`.
+- The captured call stack showed `DeviceSetupManager.dll` calling `ntdll!ZwCreateWnfStateName`, followed by kernel activity that persisted the WNF state under the `Notifications` registry key.
+- A high-frequency live-state watcher sampling at 100 ms across multiple controlled logins observed no subscribers, no state data, no nonzero change stamps, and no non-quiescent samples for the newly created target-family values during the observation windows.
+- Procmon tracing around logoff showed `spoolsv.exe` removing session-specific redirected printer queues and corresponding `HKLM\SYSTEM\CurrentControlSet\Enum\SWD\PRINTENUM` instances.
+A subsequent login created new redirected-printer instances, and the DsmSvc WNF creation path repeated.

+These findings establish the observed trigger and creation path on the reproducible host.
+They do **not** establish why every Server 2019 RDS host handles the redirected-printer/device lifecycle the same way.

+A comparison host in the same environment currently behaves differently:

+- It does not continue adding target-family values during the same printer-redirection login tests.
+- It retains a large historical population of `SWD\PRINTENUM` entries, while the reproducible host exposes primarily the currently redirected printer instances during the same style of inspection.
+- Updating the reproducible host from OS build `17763.8511` to `17763.9020` did not by itself stop the per-printer recurrence.
+- Testing the observed differences in `fDisableCpm` and `UseUniversalPrinterDriverFirst` did not change the reproducible behavior.

+The reason for the different redirected-printer/device-state behavior between the hosts remains unknown.
+The current evidence supports treating WNF accumulation as a consequence of repeated redirected-printer device setup on the affected host, not as proof that printer redirection itself is universally defective.

 ## When this toolkit may be useful

 A server may warrant investigation when several of these appear together: